Skip to content

 If someone has a history of suicide attempts or self-harm, it may significantly affect their ability to take out life cover or lead to higher premiums.
 There are specialist providers that can help in this situation.

 For people with severe mental health conditions who might struggle to get standard life insurance, there are also “guaranteed acceptance” policies.
-These are normally only offered to people aged 50 and over and do not require a medical examination or health disclosure.
-However, they may have higher premiums and lower payout amounts, and a waiting period of 12 or 24 months.
+These are normally only offered to people aged 50 and over, and do not require a medical examination or health disclosure.
+However, they may have higher premiums and lower payout amounts, and a waiting period for all illness-related deaths, not just death by suicide.

 Is assisted dying covered by a life insurance policy?